isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 ################################

-You can launch a virtual machine (which we will generally refer to as a VM) from the Console or from the command line using the Google Cloud SDK.
+You can launch a virtual machine (which we will generally refer to as a VM) from the Google Cloud Console or from the command line using the Google Cloud SDK.
 We will describe both of these approaches here.

 You should already be somewhat familiar with the Console, and hopefully you have tried invoking the **gcloud** command from your command-line.
-The **gcloud** command-line tool can be used to manage both your development workflow and your GCP resources.
+The **gcloud** command-line tool can be used to manage both your development workflow and your Google Cloud Platform (GCP) resources.
 (For more details, please look at the official `gcloud Tool Guide <https://cloud.google.com/sdk/gcloud/>`_.)

 Bundled into the `gcloud <https://cloud.google.com/sdk/gcloud/reference/>`_ CLI are several **commands** and **groups** of sub-commands.
-The group of sub-commands that allows you to read and manipulate GCE resources is `gcloud compute <https://cloud.google.com/sdk/gcloud/reference/compute/>`_.
+The group of sub-commands that allows you to read and manipulate Google Compute Engine (GCE) resources is `gcloud compute <https://cloud.google.com/sdk/gcloud/reference/compute/>`_.

 Launch a VM using the Console
 =============================

-After you have enabled the Compute Engine API for you project, you can go the Compute Engine section of the Console.
+After you have enabled the Compute Engine API for your project, you can go the Compute Engine section of the Console.
 (Select the menu icon in the far upper-left corner, and then choose "Compute Engine" from the flyout panel.)
 The first time, you may need to wait a minute or so while "Compute Engine is getting ready."